 Venomous spider bites can manifest in two ways: local reactions and systemic reactions.
 This is important because in systemic reactions bite marks don’t always change in color or appearance.
 In other words, it’s possible your dog has been poisoned even if you don’t see a gnarly black lesion.

-Hornet, Wasp, and Bee Stings
+Hornet, Wasp, and Bee Stings on Dogs

 If your dog is stung by a bee, there’s a chance the stinger might still be embedded in the wound.
 Don’t use tweezers to remove the stinger because squeezing it will release more venom.
 Instead, scrape a credit card over your pup’s coat until it pops out, then flick the stinger away.